 Filing a medical malpractice-related class action claim with the help of a Maryland or Washington D.C. attorney

-When the malpractice attorneys at Schochor, Federico and Staton, P.A. learn that the disturbing actions of a physician, hospital, or manufacturer have harmed many people, we work diligently to obtain justice for each and every one of them.
+When the malpractice attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. learn that the disturbing actions of a physician, hospital, or manufacturer have harmed many people, we work diligently to obtain justice for each and every one of them.
 To learn more about class action litigation, or if you have other medical malpractice-related questions, contact us today at 410-234-1000.
 You can visit our firm in either our Baltimore or Washington D.C. office.